-Suspension data is closely monitored by the Principal in conjunction with the Assistant Principal Pastoral Support and the Pastoral Team.
-It is the responsibility of the Pastoral Manager to report to the Senior Leadership Team on exclusions and ensure that the process has the desired positive impact on both standards in the academy and on the majority of pupils involved in the process.
+Suspension data is closely monitored by the Principal in conjunction with the Assistant Principal and Pastoral Manager.
+It is the responsibility of the Assistant Principal to report to the Senior Leadership Team on exclusions and ensure that the process has the desired positive impact on both standards in the academy and on the majority of pupils involved in the process.